 Information for Child Care Providers - Responding to COVID19

 NOTIFY US THAT YOU ARE OPEN.
-Please regularly update your capacity to serve children by completing this survey.
+Please regularly update your capacity, enrollment, and openings to serve children by using the Update Tool.

 This section applies specifically to licensed child care settings.
 If you are looking for public health and related guidance for schools, youth programs, camps, sports or other programs, please visit this website.

 Public Health Guidance for Open Providers (reviewed weekly for most recent updates)